AMSAT-NA/PacSatFSKBoard/NOTES.md

 resistor across the 3.3V and output of the 74AHC1G09 to compensate.

 Rename Processor\_Reset" to "Processor\_Reset\_N" to reflect its polarity.

+Add the pin 1 markers for U24 and U30.

+Figure out a way to split out the PA after the L match and the filter so it's easy to isolate those subsystems and add another U.FL connector.
+Probably have to add another capacitor.

+Maybe add smaller decoupling caps on the output of the SPPA power to help with feedback.

+Move parts that are not RF-critical around the PA outside the shield.
+Mostly the capacitors and resistors.

+Move L27 down a bit to give it more space between the inductors around it.

 # Not going to do